 Gil Yefman creates sculptures, videos, performances, installations, and two dimensional works that are process-oriented and are often developed collaboratively.
 Using soft materials like felt and yarn, Yefman’s practice considers difficult histories while imagining the potential for individual and collective healing.
-Yefman and Kuo will discuss recent works such as Trans(A)gression (2021), a multi-sensory installation presented at The Center for Digital Art in Holon, Israel, that examines how gender is experienced as a sensation in the body.
+Yefman and Kuo discussed recent works such as Trans(A)gression (2021), a multi-sensory installation that examines how gender is experienced as a sensation in the body.
 In this work, felt and knit objects that resemble internal organs and celestial bodies were installed with security cameras, loudspeakers, and microphones.
 The objects record movement in the gallery and emit sound when activated by human touch, bringing up sensations of surveillance and affection.
-Yefman and Kuo will also discuss Subtraction (2020), an ongoing body of felted works by Yefman that resemble tattoos (pictured above), and allude to violence inflicted on prisoners at Buchenwald concentration camp in Weimar, Germany.
-Yefman developed Subtraction while in residence at ISCP, and will share insight into the research and process of working with felt.
+Yefman and Kuo also discussed Subtraction (2020), an ongoing body of felted works by Yefman that resemble tattoos (pictured above), and allude to violence inflicted on prisoners at Buchenwald concentration camp in Weimar, Germany.
+Yefman developed Subtraction while in residence at ISCP, and shared insight into the research and process of working with felt.

 The International Studio & Curatorial Program (ISCP) supports the creative and professional development of artists and curators, and promotes exchange through residencies and public programs.
 Housed in a former factory in Brooklyn, with 35 light-filled work studios and two galleries, ISCP is New York’s most comprehensive international visual arts residency program, founded in 1994.
 ISCP organizes exhibitions, events and offsite projects, which are free and open to all, sustaining a vibrant community of contemporary art practitioners and diverse audiences.
 Over 1,500 artists and curators from more than 85 countries, including the United States have undertaken residencies at ISCP. www.iscp-nyc.org